hoo12F/rickroll/README.md

 Both is.gd (adding a dash to the end) and Bitly (adding a plus) will show you what the link goes to.
 ## secretrickroll.com
 I don't really have anything to say.
 Really nice the way you can customize it.<br>
-Sometimes, on managed devices (work/school), this site doesn't work.
+On managed devices (work/school), this site may not work.